-He does not hold any other directorship in other public listed companies and listed corporations.
+He does not hold any other directorship in other public companies and listed corporations.

-He is the son of Datin Kong Yuk Chu, the Vice Chairman and Executive Director of the Company, and the brother of Ch'ng Se Hua.
+He is the son of Datin Kong Yuk Chu, the Vice Chairman and Executive Director of the Company, and the brother of Ch'ng Se Hua, the Executive Director of the Company.
 He has not been convicted for any offences within the past five (5) years other than traffic offence, if any.
 There is no public sanction or penalty imposed on him by relevant regulatory bodies.

-CH'NG SE HUA
+CH'NG SE HUA Executive Director Aged 34 Gender Female Nationality Malaysian

-Executive Director

-Ms. Ch'ng Se Hua, aged 33, a Malaysian, was appointed to the Board on 15 August 2016 as Executive Director of the Company.
+Ms. Ch'ng Se Hua, was appointed to the Board on 15 August 2016 as Executive Director of the Company.